A central page for references, papers cited and resources linked on this website.

 3. CASAA lists:

 This list of references does not imply support or approval, simply that some aspect of the citation or material listed is of interest.
+Some studies are materially influenced by an agenda and such studies may or may not be present here.

 Please see the article at: About Clinical Studies And Evidence